AnalyticsApps/LogAnalyzer/README.md

 ![](img/setup_result_4.png)

-**4) bin/setupCluster.sh** - Used for setup the cluster based on the nodes mentioned in configuration files.
-The Amabri server container will be created based on the hostname mentioned in conf/server.
+**4) bin/setupCluster.sh** - Used for setup the container/cluster based on the nodes mentioned in configuration files.
+The Amabri server will be created based on the hostname mentioned in conf/server.
 The Ambari agent containers will be created based on conf/agent.
 This script will install only the Ambari Log Search and its dependent components.
-If support engineer need to replicate the issue, he/she can manually do it from Ambari UI.
+If support engineer need to replicate the issue, he/she can manually install other components from Ambari UI.

 ![](img/SetupCluster_CreateCluster0.png)